rtorr/ambit/README.md

 );
 ```

-some other place to use this program
+some other place to interface with that program

 ```javascript
 import sides from 'sides';